 Guided Discovery vs Direct Instruction

-Primary pupils applying neuroscience learning principles during group discussion
+Primary learners applying neuroscience learning principles during group discussion

 Using neuroscience to improve student engagement